tagion/tagion/src/bin-behaviour/tagion/tools/README.md

 ### BDDfiles
 `make bddfiles`

 Generate all the bddfiles.
-If you for an example have created a `.md` file this will genrate the `.gen.md & .gen.d & .d` files associated.
+If you for an example have created a `.md` file this will genrate the `.gen.md & .d` files associated.
 It also compiles the bddtool

 ### Enviroment
 `make bddenv`

 Generates a environment test script in build called `bddenv.sh`.
-This script can be used for manually running a single bdd with enviroment using ex. `./bddenv.sh <target>`.
+This script can be used for manually running a single bdd with environment using ex. `./bddenv.sh <target>`.

 ### Removing illegal chars from bdd .md files
 `make bddstrip`